framegrace/beume/README.md

 Hope is usefull for you!!

 As usual, use at your own risk.
-I make no guarantees.
+I make no guarantees nor take any responsibility of any downtime caused.